creativeview/puppet-vcenter_win_setup/README.md

 It's recommended to use the [mssql_system_dsn] (https://forge.puppetlabs.com/creativeview/mssql_system_dsn) module to setup the ODBC System DSN.

 ## Usage
-**Important:** The puppet run should be started using "Run Puppet Agent".
+**Important:** The puppet run should be started using "Run Puppet Agent" with administrator rights.
 Running the installation via the Puppet service will cause errors during the installation.

 ##### Example: